radoslawkubanski-ui/AML-KYC-Onboarding-Analytics/README.md

 <a id="english-version"></a>

-## English
+# 🇬🇧 English

-### Project Overview
+## Project Overview

 This project was developed as the Final Integrative Project for the Data Analytics Bootcamp.

-The objective is to analyze a fintech onboarding process and identify the factors that influence onboarding duration, risk levels, documentation quality, and final outcomes.
+The objective is to analyze a fintech onboarding process and identify the factors that influence onboarding duration, risk levels, documentation quality, operational efficiency, and final onboarding outcomes.

-The project combines SQL, Power BI, Python, and Machine Learning techniques to simulate a real-world KYC (Know Your Customer) onboarding environment.
+The project combines SQL, Power BI, Python, and Machine Learning techniques to simulate a realistic KYC (Know Your Customer) and AML (Anti-Money Laundering) onboarding environment.

 ---

-### Business Problem
+## Business Problem

 Financial institutions must balance customer experience with regulatory compliance.

-A slow onboarding process may reduce customer satisfaction, while insufficient verification may increase compliance and fraud risks.
+A slow onboarding process may reduce customer satisfaction, while insufficient verification may increase compliance, fraud, and financial crime risks.

 This project aims to answer the following business questions:

 * Which factors increase onboarding time?
 * Does documentation quality affect onboarding performance?
 * Are high-risk customers processed differently?
-* Is automated verification faster than manual verification?
+* Does an integrated workflow improve onboarding efficiency compared to a manual workflow?
-* Which variables contribute most to onboarding delays?
+* Which variables contribute most to onboarding delays and outcomes?

 ---

-### Dataset
+## Dataset

-The project uses a simulated onboarding dataset inspired by real KYC and AML processes.
+The project uses a synthetic onboarding dataset inspired by real KYC and AML processes.

-Main entities:
+### Main Entities

 * Customers
 * Onboarding Events
 * Risk Levels
-* Verification Types
+* Workflow Types
 * Channels
 * Onboarding Stages
 * Calendar Dimension

-Dataset characteristics:
+### Dataset Characteristics

 * 1,194 onboarding events
 * January – June 2026